When do chronic symptoms of radiation proctitis start?

-Chronic symptoms often begin six months to several years after completing radiation therapy.
+The onset of chronic symptoms usually occurs six months up to several years following the radiation therapy.

 Acute radiation proctitis typically lasts a few weeks, while chronic cases may persist for months or longer without proper management.